Rick-J-Schoenmaker/umnai/README.md

 Make sure that you have the requirements.txt installed before running the application.

 Before starting the application we need to fill the database.
-Running FillDB.py will fill the with six vehicles\
+Running FillDB.py will fill the with six vehicles.

 To start the application run main.py and go to the localhost address.
 Here you can navigate the tool and search, add and delete vehicles from the database.